biesiada/pasadena_project/README.md

 3. Prompts user
 o	The script then prompts the user to input feedback and score for the submission.
 It then inserts the student data into the tblStudents table and gets the auto-generated student_id.
 The script then inserts the feedback and score into the tblFeedback and tblScores tables using the student_id.
 4. Database closes
-o	Finally, the script commits the changes to the database and closes the database connection
+o	Finally, the script commits the changes to the database and closes the database connection.

 ### Colab pasdena mydatabase